Norteños: Operation Black Widow

 Federal law enforcement agencies, long unable to infiltrate the group, began to step up their investigations in the late 1990s.
 In 2000 and 2001, 22 members were indicted on Racketeer Influenced and Corrupt Organizations Act (RICO) charges, including several who were allegedly serving as high-ranking gang leaders while confined in Pelican Bay State Prison in northern California.
 Thirteen of the defendants pleaded guilty; the other cases are still ongoing.
 Two of the defendants face the death penalty for ordering murders related to the drug trafficking.
 The largest of the federal investigations was Operation Black Widow.
-In the aftermath of Operation Black Widow, the five highest ranking leaders of the Norteños were transferred to a federal supermax prison in Florence, Colorado.
+In the aftermath of Operation Black Widow, the five highest-ranking leaders of the Norteños were transferred to a federal supermax prison in Florence, Colorado.

-Goshen Killings
+Goshen murders

-On February 3, 2023, two alleged Norteño gang members, Noah David Beard and Angel "Nanu" Uriarte, were arrested for the January 16, 2023 murders of six people in Goshen, California.
-Among the six victims were a 16-year old mother, Alissa Parraz, and her 10-month old baby, Nycholas Parraz, both reportedly shot in the head.
+On February 3, 2023, two alleged Norteño gang members, Noah David Beard and Angel "Nanu" Uriarte, were arrested for the January 16, 2023, murders of six people in Goshen, California.
+Among the six victims were a 16-year-old mother, Alissa Parraz, and her 10-month-old baby, Nycholas Parraz, both reportedly shot in the head.
 Surveillance video released by authorities showed the teenage mother running outside, placing the infant on the other side of a fence, then jumping over it herself.
 Authorities alleged that it was Beard who killed them.
 Both mother and son were found dead in the street, shot in the back of the head.